OtemaY/Twitter-Scraping-ETL-Process/README.md

         *Followers count

 The second part creates a MongoDB atlas database called Tweets_db and stores the extracted tweets into a collection named: raw_tweets.

+## PROGRAMMING LANGUAGE AND LIBRARIES

+Language - Python3.7

+### For Data Extraction

+- Twitter API with Tweepy

+### For Data Manipulation

+- Pandas
+- Numpy

+### For Loading Data

+- Pymongo

+## INSTALLATION
+-The program was developed with Jupyter Notebook and is compatible with Windows, Mac OS and Linux.
+It can be run on a local server